DinoChiesa/go-apigee-edge/README.md

 # golang client library for Apigee Edge administrative API

-Use this from Go-lang programs to invoke administrative operations on Apigee Edge.
+Use this library from Go-lang programs to invoke administrative operations on Apigee Edge.

 The goal is to allow golang programs to easiy do these things: